fatimaanees0300-web/genesis-uncovered/README.md

 Students, researchers, and curious learners often face problems such as:

 - Facts are available but disconnected.
-- Historical information is scattered across different sources.
+- Historical information is scattered across multiple sources.
 - Understanding the evolution of ideas requires extensive research.
 - Learning becomes focused on memorization instead of understanding.